Friday, November 14, 2014

 Pretty picture found above to compensate fuglyness.

 'Tis of ye olde bio field trippe.

 Aye but field trips 'twas things of the past.

 Perhaps the most nerve-wrecking aspect of turning 19 in a month and graduating from High School in two is the clock-at-midnight feel of time's over.

 Not just for my beloved uniform-wearing, Lolita*-feeling hallway catwalks, but because I've always really, really wanted to be part of a teenage rock band and now I'll quickly be left solely with the prospect of an adult rock band.

 With all due respect to my beloved elders, it just sounds less cool.

-And perhaps my musical incursions haven't been scarce, but that doesn't mean that I don't suck.
-'Cause I do.
+And perhaps my musical incursions haven't been scarce, but I still suck.
+No musical talent within me whatsoever.
 Fine, I can play the guitar, and I can sing, but it's not like music comes easy to my fingers or throat or lips or whatever music-producing body part you wish.